A Plea for an Ethical City

 You’re speaking not just to urbanists, planners, designers and architects, but also to city residents.
 The day-to-day choices we make in a city can be ethical.
 And not just where we live, but how we move around, how we look, talk and listen.

 This is grounded for me in the work I’ve been doing for the UN for the past three decades on urban planning.
-Where people live is pretty crude.
-If they’re rich, they live segregated from the poor, and vice-versa.
 There are relatively few mixed neighborhoods in big emerging cities.
+If people are rich, they live segregated from the poor, and vice-versa.
 So the question is, they’re living in a relatively economically homogeneous space, but how do they live socially?
 With their neighbors?

 In Delhi, where I’ve done a lot of work, the ethical question is: Will Muslims and Hindus be able to share the same space?
 Do they hang out at the same street corner?
 Do they use the same tea shops?
 Do they shop for food in the same places?
 These ethical questions aren’t about being a law-abiding citizen or respecting somebody else’s property rights—they’re really social questions about how people who are different can get along together.